cdli-gh/annodoc/index.md

 	1	a-šà	a.šà.g	field	0	LOC	marked on 2
 	2	in-dab5-ba-na	'i-n-dab5-Ø-'a=ane='a	VP-3SG.A-seize-3N.S/DO-NOM=his=LOC	1	amod	no overt arguments, hence amod, not acl

-If adjectives (including argument-less relative clauses) appear without nominal head, but with a grammatical role (morphological case) in a clause, use the morphological case for their annotation.
+If adjectives (including argument-less relative clauses) appear without nominal head, but with a grammatical role (morphological case) in a clause, annotate them like nouns, i.e., use the morphological case for their annotation.
 Likewise, lexicalized deverbal nominals are annotated like nominal arguments.

 	# Jagersma, Chap.
 27 (34)
 	# ‘one in which it is sieved for me’
 	1	gema-an-sim	Ø-ma-n(i)-sim-Ø	VP-1SG.IO-in-sieve-3N.S/DO	0	ABS

-Etymologically, this is a headless relative clause, but it is lexicalized as a noun; according to CDLI conventions, that is originally an `amod`, because it comes without arguments
+Etymologically, this is a headless relative clause, but it is lexicalized as a noun; according to CDLI conventions, that is originally an `amod`, because it comes without arguments.

 	# Jagersma, Chap.
 27 (36)
 	# ‘one who has died’